hiddentao/rules/devdocs/phases.md

 ## Test Data Structure

-The test/data folder will contain:
+The test/data folder contains sample rule files organized in the following structure to facilitate comprehensive testing:

+- **test/data/all/**: Contains all three rule types (.cursor/rules folder, .cursorrules file, .windsurfrules file)
-- Example .cursor/rules folder
+- **test/data/cursorfolder/**: Contains only the .cursor/rules folder
-- Example .cursorrules file
+- **test/data/cursorfile/**: Contains only the .cursorrules file
-- Example .windsurfrules file
+- **test/data/windsurffile/**: Contains only the .windsurfrules file

+This structure allows testing each rule type individually as well as testing scenarios where multiple rule types are present.
+The end-to-end tests use the `tmp` npm package to create temporary local folders that are automatically cleaned up after tests complete.
+These temporary folders are used to install the downloaded rules during testing, ensuring a clean test environment for each test case.

-These examples will be used in tests and will also be available in the hiddentao/rules repository for end-to-end testing.
+The test data is also available in the hiddentao/rules repository for comprehensive end-to-end testing across different rule formats and selection logic.